Nethereum/Nethereum.BlockchainProcessing/README.md

 ### TransactionLogRouter
 * This implements the ITransactionLogHandler interface.
-* It's purpose is to take a transaction log and route it (conditionally) to one or many handlers.
+* Its purpose is to take a transaction log and route it (conditionally) to one or many handlers.
 * It allows specific handlers to be invoked when the log meets their criteria.
 For example, this means handlers can be added to handle specific events on a contract.
 For a token contract, one handler may handle "Transfer" whilst another may handle "Approval".